fhellwig/process-runner/README.md

 ### `process.stop()`

-Sends a `SIGINT` signal to the child process and waits for the child process to exit.
+Sends a `SIGTERM` signal to the child process and waits for the child process to exit.
 The promise is resolved when the process exits (or has already terminated) with a non-error exit code.

 ### `process.restart()`